 The people of Seoul have seamlessly married their ancient traditions with their desire to live in one of the most technologically advanced and modern cities in the world.
 Consequently, there are almost limitless opportunities for any kind of person looking for things to see and do in Seoul.

 Recommended attractions in Seoul

 Expats looking to explore Seoul's history should consider a hike along the old city wall.
 The wall, which was built in 1396, snakes along the mountains around Seoul and impresses expats with how strategic and well-defended the city was in ancient times.

 The four great city gates of Seoul (Sukjeongmun, Heunginjimun, Sungnyemun, and Sungnyemun) have all been lovingly preserved.
 Originally, Seoul was a completely closed off city and could only be entered or exited either through one of these four main gates or through four of the smaller, lesser gates.
 This walk offers unparalleled views of the city.

 The Great Palaces of Seoul

 Korean palaces contain some of the most unique architecture in the world.
-Ancient Korean design ensured that palaces complimented the surrounding nature.
-However, due to Korea being controlled at different times by both China and Japan, the marriage of Chinese, Japanese and Korean palace styles has created something wholly unique.
+Ancient Korean design ensured that palaces complemented the surrounding nature but, due to Korea being controlled at different times by both China and Japan, the marriage of Chinese, Japanese and Korean palace styles has created something wholly unique.

 There are five different palaces (Gyeongbokgung, Changgyeonggung, Changdeokgung, Deoksugung and Gyeonghuigung) in Seoul.
 Each of them was constructed during different eras in Korean history, with each exhibiting varied styles of Korean architecture.

 The two largest Hanok villages are Bukchon and Namsangol.
 They are traditionally styled residential areas, have been either constructed or preserved in order to give both Koreans and visitors a sense of what life was like in old Seoul.
 Bukchon gives a feel of the ancient city with winding streets, small businesses and still functioning homes.
 Namsangol is more of a museum to showcase the rural aspects of Korean life and is surrounded by a serene park.